Skip to main content

 Using the Lookup Table

 Let’s look at an example workflow.
-You run a blog, and use Trello as your editorial calendar.
-You create a card for each potential blog post, and to indicate the author of each post, you assign a member in your Trello organization.
+You run a blog, and use Asana as your editorial calendar.
+You create a task for each potential blog post, and to indicate the author of each post, you assign a member in your Asana organization.

-Once the article is ready for publication, you move the card to your publish list on your Trello board and a Zap posts it on your WordPress site.
+Once the article is ready for publication, you complete the task on your publish list in your Asana project and a Zap posts it on your WordPress site.

-But, when the details of that card come from Trello, each member has a long ID:
+But, when the details of that task come from Asana, each assignee has a long ID:

-These IDs are unique to Trello, so they won’t work when we try to find the ID of the author in WordPress, which uses a completely different ID structure:
+These IDs are unique to Asana, so they wouldn’t work if we tried to find the ID of the author in WordPress, which uses a completely different ID structure:

 When the Lookup table runs, it matches the key with the corresponding value and outputs the correct author ID in WordPress: